BookingEasy/booking-easy-wp/readme.txt

 == Upgrade Notice ==
 = 1.0.5 =
 * ADDED : Add language support for polish (thanks to mraf).
-* IMPROVED : By default the frontend module will already pre-select the next week.
+* IMPROVED : By default the booking frontend module will already pre-select the next week.
 * FIXED : Issue in highlighted dates in Sagenda booking module calendar.
-* FIXED : Correct a bug happening with in case of recursive event in the same date range.
+* FIXED : Correct a bug happening in case of recursive booking event in the same date range.
-* FIXED : Improved message displayed to user in case of error.
+* FIXED : Improved message displayed to user in case of error during the reservation.

 == Changelog ==

 = 1.0.5 =
 * ADDED : Add language support for polish (thanks to mraf).
-* IMPROVED : By default the frontend module will already pre-select the next week.
+* IMPROVED : By default the booking frontend module will already pre-select the next week.
 * FIXED : Issue in highlighted dates in Sagenda booking module calendar.
-* FIXED : Correct a bug happening with in case of recursive event in the same date range.
+* FIXED : Correct a bug happening in case of recursive booking event in the same date range.
-* FIXED : Improved message displayed to user in case of error.
+* FIXED : Improved message displayed to user in case of error during the reservation.

 = 1.0.4 =
 * IMPROVED : Better way to call WebServices and give more input to the user in case of WebServices blocked by the hosting provider.